 GEN 190, GEN 290 Independent Study Advanced study of one or more selected topics according to students' special needs and interests in the area of general education.
 A course not listed as a regular offering in the catalog.
 Requires objectives, scope of work and plan of study specified by instructor and/or student.
-Consent of advisor and Dean of Academics.
+Consent of Department Chair and Vice President of Academic Affairs'.
 May be taken more than one time.
 (1-3)

-GEN 295 General Studies Internship Supervised experience in a General Studies related position.
+GEN 298 General Studies Internship Supervised experience in a General Studies related position.
 Students can choose the setting for internship.
 Internship specifics will be determined by setting supervisor and instructor.
 (3)